-Keep Caulk Around
+Keep Caulk Around for Plumbing Succes

 Cracks.
 Leaks.
 Chipping.
 Holes.
 Sealing.
 Installation.
 Plumbing caulk has about 5,000 uses, and they’re all important.
-Caulk is a silicone- or latex-based sealant used to seal joints and seams, and to fill in small cracks and gaps.
+Caulk is a silicone or latex-based sealant used to seal joints and seams, and to fill in small cracks and gaps.
 The earliest caulk was used to seal up the cracks between boards on wooden ships!
 The concept is still the same, but the technology has improved.
 Modern caulk fills to expand the area it’s applied to, forming a barrier that not even water can seep through.

 O-rings are flexible rubber seals that fit between a plumbing installation and the wall or sink.
 There’s an O-ring in virtually every plumbing appliance, including all your faucets and sink handles.
-O-rings form a watertight seal between pipes and the entrance to the appliance itself.
+O-rings form a watertight seal between pipes and the appliance itself.
 O-rings need to be flexible so that the appliances they seal can be easily removed, but that flexibility also means they wear out.
-If you have a leaky or dripping faucet, a worn O-ring is your problem 95% of the time.
+If you have a leaky or dripping faucet, a worn out O-ring is your problem 95% of the time.

-Use The Right Plunger
+Choosing The Right Plunger for Every Job

-Pretty simple, right?
 It turns out, the best plumbing advice we can give really does come down to basic preparation, knowledge, and practice.
 If you know what you’re doing before you jump in, you’ll save time and money, and experience more success to boot.